If you had it your way, your teeth would line up as neatly as the keys on a piano.

 More disruption in oral care?
 Erm… yes please

-If these companies’ expansion into complementary dental products, like professional at-home teeth-whitening solutions from Zenyum (Zenyum White), is anything to go by, more disruption of the oral care industry is expected.
+If these companies’ expansion into complementary dental products, like professional at-home teeth-whitening solutions from Zenyum (Zenyum Bright), is anything to go by, more disruption of the oral care industry is expected.

 This period is reminiscent of that when Pepsodent disrupted the toothpaste industry.